 For retailers sharing inventory with Locally, inventory is hosted in a secure database and past inventory files are deleted upon receipt of each new inventory file.
 Inventory in which a retailer has indicated a quantity on hand of greater than “1” is presented to shoppers across our platform as “in-stock.”
 The only instance in which Locally publicly displays actual on hand-inventory count is when A) an end user initiates a request to reserve an item at your store; and B) there is low inventory for that item, which is defined by having two or fewer quantities remaining.
 In this instance, we will signal to a shopper that there are "only 2 left" after they've added the item to their cart.

 The privacy of retailer inventory data is very important to us, and we never share or sell inventory data with brands, retailers, or other third parties.
 Locally will purge all inventory from our site if it has not been updated in more than 72 hours.
 Retailers may stop sharing inventory or request that Locally purge their inventory at any time.

-For retailers accepting transactions for in-store pickup via "Buy it Locally," your transaction history is private and is never shared with another retailer or brand, except in cases where you fulfill a reservation for in-store pickup from a brand's website.
-In this case, we may share a record of that transaction with the brand.
+For retailers accepting transactions for in-store pickup via "Buy it Locally," your transaction history is private and is never shared with another retailer.
+Brands may see your transaction history relating to products of that brand only.
+In this case, we may share the record of that transaction with the brand.
 Locally does not collect sales data and therefore does not share or sell sales data with third parties.